 This Focused Goal and corresponding Actions were developed in collaboration with our educational partners based on related student performance data and interests.
 Students indicated they enjoy increased opportunities to participate in career-related programs and want to continue taking an increased number and variety of apprenticeships.
 Families have clearly expressed their desire to ensure that their children/teens are ready for their choice of college or a career immediately following high school.
 During meetings, we have shared research indicating that the skills needed to succeed in the modern workforce overlap significantly with those needed to succeed in college.
 Additionally, staff (teachers/classified/administrators) reviewed our related performance data (see below) and have suggested the four specific Actions we have adopted to meet this Goal.
 The Actions were intentionally aligned to the state's metrics to assess college and career readiness.
 Further, this goal's success will be measurable by the end of the 2023-24 school year using the metrics selected.
-The staff has made a huge effort to increase student participation in statewide testing which increased from 85% to 95%.
+The staff has made a huge effort to increase student participation in statewide testing which increased from 79% to 94%.

-2022: The state did not publish the results of the College Career Indicator (CCRI) in 2022, but a review of related metrics demonstrates a need to improve the number of students who complete the A-G requirements, the number who pass Advanced Placement (AP) examinations, and those who complete CTE pathways.
+2022-23: The state did not publish the results of the College Career Indicator (CCRI) in 2022, but a review of related metrics demonstrates a need to improve the number of students who complete the A-G requirements, the number who pass Advanced Placement (AP) examinations, and those who complete CTE pathways.
 In 2022, approximately 21% of the students completed A-G requirements which did increase from 9% in 2021.
-In 2022, 0.3% of students completed at least one CTE pathway and one percent of the students scored 3 or higher on at least two AP exams.
+In 2022, 0.9% of the students completed at least one CTE pathway or and 2.7% of the students passed at least two or moreAP exams with a score of 3 or higher.

 The following examples indicate that the Actions in Goal 2 are beginning to improve college and career readiness among students.
-In 2022, 26% of the students completed one semester of a college course (or two quarters, or two trimesters).
-Additionally, 22% of students completed two semesters of college-level courses (or three quarters, or three trimesters).
+For example, the percentage of students who passed a college credit course surpasses that of the state.
+In particular, 26% of the students completed one semester of a college course (or two quarters, or two trimesters), nearly double the state rate of 13% in 2021.
+Additionally, 19% of students completed two semesters of college-level courses (or three quarters, or three trimesters), more than double the state rate of 8%.

-2022: The percentage of students who Met or Exceeded the Standard for ELA is 52%, slightly higher than the state rate of 47%.
-The schoolwide percentage of students who Met or Exceeded the Standard for mathematics is 39%, higher than the state rate of 33%.
+2021-22: The percentage of students who Met or Exceeded the Standard for ELA is 49%, slightly higher than the state rate of 47%.
+The schoolwide percentage of students who Met or Exceeded the Standard for mathematics is 33%, matching the state rate.
 Please note the state has decided to make the 2022 CAASPP rates as the baseline post COVID pandemic.
 The participation rates increased for both ELA and math assessments